alisha2305/laptop-price-prediction/README.md

-i have write the codeof this project in jupyter notebook and vscode both  for jupyter code you can download the zip file which is given.
+ I  have write this code of project in jupyter notebook and  vscode both .

-#Laptop Price Prediction
+ Laptop Price Prediction

-Overview
+Overview :

 This project aims to predict the price of a laptop based on various features such as brand, processor, RAM, storage, GPU, and other specifications.
 The model is built using machine learning techniques and can help users estimate laptop prices before making a purchase decision.